 Myth 2: Rent can always be raised when and how I want

 Many aspiring landlords believe they can always raise their rent when and by how much they want.
 This is however not true due to the existence of various forms of rent controls.
-Several districts and counties in the United States set limits to how landlords can raise rents.
+Several districts and counties in the United States set limits on how landlords can raise rents.

 Rent raises are usually not allowed during the lease agreement period, within a twelve-month range of a previous increase unless there is a vacancy.
-Landlords are also required to provide a 30 to 60-day rent raise notice to tenants depending on percentage increase which is limited in relation to Consumer Price Index in areas such as Washington and California.
+Landlords are also required to provide a 30 to 60-day rent raise notice to tenants depending on the percentage increase which is limited in relation to Consumer Price Index in areas such as Washington and California.

 Myth 3: Rent should be set in relation to expected inflation in rental pricing

 A lot of Landlords believe inflation can be used as a parameter for establishing rental valuation.
-Landlords who are renting out for the first time or who haven’t been in contact with the rental market especially if renting out after the property has been occupied for a long time are more susceptible to this myth.
+Landlords who are renting out for the first time or who haven’t been in contact with the rental market, especially if renting out after the property has been occupied for a long time are more susceptible to this myth.

-Several other economic factors apart from inflation affect rental pricing and rents based on expected inflation rate can end up either being over- or underpriced both of which do not bode well for the landlord.
+Several other economic factors apart from inflation affect rental pricing and rents based on the expected inflation rate can end up either being over- or underpriced both of which do not bode well for the landlord.
 If underpriced, most people won’t want to check it out due to the belief that it is sub-standard; and if overpriced, renters will obviously prefer cheaper properties.

 Bottom line, setting rents based on expected inflation in rentals is a risky and unpredictable strategy.
 It is not recommended.

 Myth 4: Landlords know the rental value of their property best

 Never assume you are the best person to value rent on your property.
 Even after comparing market trends and price of comparable properties, a professional real estate agent is still the best person to offer you advice on rental property pricing as they are more exposed and versed in rental valuation.